htsnet/zakar-hackathon-2023-solution/README.md

 PWD=< password memphis >
 ID=< id memphis >

-run python prediction.py --> it will read the new messages from sensors and it will produce alert messages in case of firewood
+run python prediction.py --> it will read the new messages of each new day from sensors and it will produce alert messages in case of firewood